platformplatform/PlatformPlatform/README.md

 # 👋 Welcome to PlatformPlatform

-🚀 The ultimate open-source foundation designed for businesses looking to create multi-tenant SaaS services with ease, speed, and scalability.

-🌐 Our platform showcases the best practices in building SaaS products, combining cutting-edge technology, robust architecture, and powerful tools to transform the way you develop and grow your software solutions.
+The ultimate open-source foundation designed for startups looking to create multi-tenant cloud SaaS services with ease, speed, scalability and enterprise grade security.
+Our platform showcases the best practices in building SaaS products, combining a cutting-edge technology stack, robust cloud architecture using Infrastructure as Code, full DevOps pipelines, and powerful tools to transform the way you develop and grow your software solutions. 🚀

-🌟 Embrace the power of PlatformPlatform, built using .NET 7.0, C# 11.0, ASP.NET Minimal API, Entity Framework, Azure SQL, MediatR, and Fluent Validation.
+Embrace the power of PlatformPlatform, built using .NET 7.0, C# 11.0, ASP.NET Minimal API, Entity Framework, Azure SQL, MediatR, and Fluent Validation.
 Elevate your frontend development with React, TypeScript, SCSS, and Jest.
-Leverage Azure Container Apps, Azure Service Bus, and other Azure services to create a seamless, reliable infrastructure.
-Dive into the world of Domain-Driven Design, Event-Driven Architecture, and Clean Architecture with CQRS and DDD at its core.
+Leverage Azure Container Apps, Azure Service Bus, and other Azure PaaS services to create a seamless, reliable infrastructure.
+The platform is built showcasing Clean Architecture with Domain-Driven Design and CQRS at its core. 🏂

-🎫 PlatformPlatform is your ticket to a smooth, efficient, and collaborative development process - a one-stop solution for building the SaaS products of the future!
+Please note that, as of now, PlatformPlatform is still in a very early stage. 🐣 You can follow our [backlog and roadmap](https://github.com/PlatformPlatform/platformplatform/projects) on the Projects tab.

 ## 🤝 Code of Conduct